christy101git/esp-now-5dof-manipulator/README.md

 ├── Schematics/              # Circuit diagrams and wiring guides └── README.md                # Project documentation
 ```
-Getting Started
+## Getting Started
-Prerequisites
+# Prerequisites
-Arduino IDE (with ESP32 board manager installed)
+* Arduino IDE (with ESP32 board manager installed)

-Python 3.x (for the GUI)
+* Python 3.x (for the GUI)

-Required Arduino Libraries: esp_now.h, WiFi.h, [Add any servo/encoder libraries you used]
+* Required Arduino Libraries: esp_now.h, WiFi.h, Adafruit_PWMServoDriver.h , Wire.h

-Installation & Flashing
+# Installation & Flashing
-Clone the repository:
+1. Clone the repository:

-Bash
 git clone [https://github.com/christy101git/esp-now-5dof-manipulator.git](https://github.com/christy101git/esp-now-5dof-manipulator.git)
-Pairing the ESP32s:
+2. Pairing the ESP32 and ESP8266:

-Open the Code_Transmitter_Glove sketch.
+* Open the Code_Transmitter_Glove sketch.

-Modify the target MAC Address variable to match your Arm's ESP32 MAC address.
+* Modify the target MAC Address variable to match your Arm's ESP32 MAC address.

-Flash the code to the Glove ESP32.
+* Flash the code to the Glove ESP8266.

-Flashing the Arm:
+# Flashing the Arm:

-Open the Code_Receiver_Arm sketch and flash it to the Arm ESP32.
+* Open the Code_Receiver_Arm sketch and flash it to the Arm ESP32.

-Running the GUI:
+# Running the GUI:

-Navigate to the GUI_Dashboard folder.
+* Navigate to the GUI_Dashboard folder.

-Run the control script: python main_gui.py
+* Run the control script: python main_gui.py

-Challenges & Solutions
+# Challenges & Solutions
-Servo Jitter Mitigation: Early iterations experienced jitter when holding heavy loads.
-Solution: Implemented a deadband filter in the control logic and smoothed the raw data coming from the AS5600 encoders to stabilize the MG995 holding torque.

-[Insert another challenge here]: [Insert how you solved it]
+Each servo was calibrated by checking the physical limits of each servos and changing the ticks in the code for the PWM servo driver.

 Author
 Christy Roy